 Cloud technologies are the foundation of a future-state IT architecture.
-To achieve digital transformation, companies also need a Living Systems approach.
+To achieve digital transformation, companies also need a Technology Transformation approach.
 That’s a self-funded model in which continuous business value is achieved through a series of transformations that multiply innovation.
 Companies also need to fundamentally rethink how work gets done, who does it, and how consumers engage with and experience what the company offers.

 The immediate action steps for CIOs are:

 - Establish a cloud industry narrative to select and integrate fit-for-profitable growth solutions and align them to new market realities;